 An architect is highly trained and educated in design.
 While their services may not come cheap, they are creative problem solvers who bring your ideas to life.

 Pro: Architects often have expertise in specialized areas, such as energy efficiency and green living and detailed drawings.

 Con: An architect may not do a small project, such as a bathroom remodel, and you will need to hire a contractor to implement the designs.

 A handyman does everything from changing light bulbs to building decks.
-While some are self-trained, others have formal training and specialize in specialized trades, such as carpentry and tiling.
+While some are self-trained, others have formal training in specialized trades, such as carpentry and tiling.